The 80/20 rule: Balancing easy and hard runs for maximum results

 It’s how you build the foundation to go farther and faster while staying healthy.

 Want to see if your training is balanced?
-Try KULG and start training with perspective.
+Try KULG free and start training with perspective.